 Compared to a common laptop, 3Delight Cloud renders interactively a 4K image about 500 times faster.
 Compared to a more powerful 24-core server (eg. dual Xeon X5650 2.67GHz), it renders it at more than 100 times faster.
 Here are three scenes of varied levels of complexities comparing the performance of 3Delight Cloud and such server for 1K, 2K and 4K renders.

 This panther scene, courtesy of J-CUBE, is a simple scene made of about 1M polygons.
 One particularity are the falling tiny polygons in the background, each acting as a light source.
 This scene renders on 3Delight Cloud in just a little more than 1 minute regardless of resolution.
 This compares to more than 3 hours on a 24-core computer when rendered at 4K.

 This rabbit out of a hat scene, courtesy of Gimpville, is of average complexity; it is made of about 50K subdivs (some with displacements), 500K strands of hair and 50 textures.
 The inclusion of volume (through OpenVDB) for atmospheric effect predominantly affects the render time.
 At 4K resolution, this scene renders on 3Delight Cloud in 2 minutes compared to 3 hours 45 minutes on a 24-core computer.

-The Moana Island scene, courtesy of Walt Disney Pictures, contains a large amount of scene data: 70GB, including 38G of textures.
+The Moana Island scene, courtesy of Walt Disney Pictures, contains a large amount of scene data: 72GB, including 42G of textures.
 It comprises more than 31 million instances, 78 million individual polygons, 5.4 million curves and more than 2,300 textures.
 For this scene, a fair amount of render time is spent on scene parsing (scene reading and preprocessing).
 Since this does not lend itself to optimal parallel precessing on a large number of cores, such large scene illustrate a typical worst case scenario for 3Delight Cloud.
 Yet, remarkably, 3Delight Cloud renders this scene at 4K in less than 2 minutes.

 For interactive renders, 3Delight Cloud prioritizes the use of a high number of cores so you can view your image quickly.
 The number of cores is determined automatically and in proportion to image resolution.
 This makes the render time largely constant and independent of resolution.
 For a 2K image, typically about 1000 cores are used.
 Note that if you have a slow internet connection (and render an image with several layers of AOVs), it is possible the rendering will be completed faster than it is displayed on your screen.